taro-rb/taro/README.md

 #### How do I migrate from apipie-rails?

-First of all, if you don't need a better OpenAPI export, or better support for hashes and arrays, it might not be worth it.
+First of all, if you don't need a better OpenAPI export, or better support for hashes and arrays, or less repetitive definitions, it might not be worth it.

 If you do:

 - note that `taro` currently only supports the latest OpenAPI standard (instead of v2 like `apipie-rails`)
 - extract complex param declarations into InputTypes
-- extract complex response declarations into ObjectTypes
+- extract complex response declarations into ObjectTypes or ResponseTypes
 - replace `required: true` with `null: false` and `required: false` with `null: true`

 For a step-by-step migration, you might want to make `taro` use a different DSL then `apipie`: